fastcpd.segmentation

 - epsilon: Epsilon for numerical stability.

-- warm_start: If True, use the previous segment's parameters as initial values for the new segment.
+- warm_start: If True, use previous segment parameters as initial values.

 Returns: